GitHub license Latest Tag Media Server Support: Jellyfin 10.10.7, Navidrome 0.58.0, LMS v3.69.0, Lyrion 9.0.2, Emby 4.9.1.80

 Quick Start Deployment on K3S

-This section provides a minimal guide to deploy AudioMuse-AI on a K3S (Kubernetes) cluster by using the deployment.yaml file that is designed for Jellyfin.
+This section provides a minimal guide to deploy AudioMuse-AI on a K3S (Kubernetes) cluster by direct use of deployment

 • A running K3S cluster.